 Unit 1 Turbine Runner Replacement

-Dates: through 2026.
+Dates: Ongoing through 2026.

 Description: Unit 1 will be out of service through 2026 to replace the runner.
 After the unit is returned to service, commissioning will require full load rejection testing (10 days), which needs to be completed with no submerged traveling screens (STS) installed.